0XMohomiester/0XMohamed/README.md

-## Hello! i am [mohamed](https://twitter.com/0xMohomiester) this is my writeups for some tryhackme rooms, hope you guys to understand how to solve them
+## Hello!
+I'm [mohamed](https://twitter.com/0xMohomiester) this is my writeups for some tryhackme rooms, hope you guys to understand how to solve them

 ## [Nmap](./FurtherNmap room.html)